 2. Unless you are using snail mail, don’t send us documents or other material which could identify you straight away, just let us know you want to talk to thePipeLine.
 We will discuss with you how to send the material you have as securely as possible.

-3. Do not discuss what you are doing with anyone else, even close friends and family.
+3. Do not discuss what you are doing with anyone else, not even with close friends and family.

 4. We can make arrangements to receive electronic files safely, however no electronic communications system is completely secure and the new UK Investigatory Powers Act 2016 [aka the Snoopers Charter] means it is much more difficult for Journalists to protect sources who use electronic communications, therefore it is often much safer to use traditional snail mail, or even to meet face to face to hand over material.